alex-dr/conifer/README.md

 The user defines a configuration schema and possible sources, and conifer does the rest.

-Conifer is still in initial development, but basic functionality described in this document is implemented.
+Conifer is still in initial development, but the functionality described in this document is implemented.
-Sections describing future functionality are marked with TODO.

 ## Basic example